 (3) If a DVBE cannot be identified as a replacement, the contractor shall document the absence of DVBEs as subdivisions (f)(3)(A) through (E) set forth, and include the applicable contract modifications section§ 1896.76 requires under such circumstances.

-Subsection 1896.73(f)(3)(A) through (f)(3)(E) will not change.
+[No changes to paragraphs (f)(3)(A) through (E).]